 It’s surprising to look back on Ginsburg’s time on the court and see how things have changed.
 Upon her appointment by Bill Clinton in 1993 (confirmed 96-3, and only the second woman behind Reagan appointee Sandra Day O’Connor), she was considered a “middle liberal” who bridged the gap between sides to open the lines of communication with the conservatives, especially O’Connor, a moderate Republican).
 But, after the court went through a couple of George W. Bush terms, she slid farther to the left and had to dissent more in order to have her voice heard.

-There are plenty of fun, non-politicized moments in RBG that humanize the icon that has become known to her supporters as “The Notorious RBG.”
-She loves opera, and is shown performing in a bit role with the Washington National Opera.
+There is plenty of fun, non-politicized moments in RBG that humanize the icon that has become known to her supporters as “The Notorious RBG.”
+She loves opera and is shown performing in a bit role with the Washington National Opera.
 She pokes fun at how her late husband, Marty, would not allow her to cook at home.
 Her sweet friendship with opposing court judge Antonin Scalia is exposed, the pair expressing fondness for each other despite hating their respective politics.
 There’s also a fun section where Cohen and West show her for the first time the impression that comedian Kate McKinnon (Ghostbusters) does of her on “Saturday Night Live.”

 But the best non-political moments in RBG come when Ginsburg is shown working out in the gym with her trainer.
 Her frail frame pushes tiny weights with determination and fortitude, giving the viewer the impression that, even at age 85, she’s a powerhouse.
-And that’s a good thing, because right now, America needs voices like those of RBG to hang around for a long time.
+And that’s a good thing because right now, America needs voices like those of RBG to hang around for a long time.